middleman/middlemanapp.com/source/basics/development_cycle.html.markdown

 Your browser will now reload changed pages automatically.

 ### Reloading CSS
-By default, Middleman will reload `stylesheets/application.css` when detecting a CSS partial was changed.
+By default, Middleman will reload `stylesheets/all.css` when detecting a CSS import was changed.
-Use `:bundle_file_css` option to set a different filename or `nil` to force a full page refresh.
+Use `:livereload_css_target` option to set a different target or `nil` to force a full page refresh.

 [HTML5 Boilerplate]: http://html5boilerplate.com
 [SMACSS]: http://smacss.com